harjanaz/indo-european/md-files/father.md

 ## External Links
 https://www.indo-european-connection.com/words/father
 > This article will cover two concepts forged into one deity.
 Namely "teut" as "people" or "tribe" and "ates" as "father".
-Word "teut" is most probably an Indo-European synonym for LEODE [[mortals-humans-people]].
+Word "teut" is most probably an Indo-European synonym for LEODE [[humans]].

 #cleanup